What data are collected?

 • Whether and when you have taken the oral contraceptive pill

-The questionnaire information is stored under the custodianship of The Institute of Cancer Research, and your personal information is kept strictly confidential, and seen only by the study team.
+The questionnaire information is stored under the custodianship of The Institute of Cancer Research, and the personal information is kept strictly confidential, and seen only by the study team.

 Blood samples

-Women are also asked to provide a blood sample that will be analysed to obtain information about hormonal, family (genetic) and other factors that might influence the risk of breast cancer.
+Women were also asked to provide a blood sample that will be analysed to obtain information about hormonal, genetic and other factors that might influence the risk of breast cancer.

 Follow-up

-Every few years after they have joined, participants are invited to fill in a follow-up questionnaire to see how the factors the study is investigating change over time, and to enable investigation of how changes in those factors affect breast cancer risk.
+Every few years after they had joined, participants are invited to fill in follow-up questionnaires to see how the factors the study is investigating change over time, and to enable investigation of how changes in those factors affect breast cancer risk.

 Can I take part?